matus-kocik/django-template/README.md

 15. (Optional) Learn about the CI/CD Workflow:

     See the [Continuous Integration and Deployment (CI/CD)](#continuous-integration-and-deployment-cicd) section for details.

-## Initial Setup for New Projects

-After creating a new repository using this template, follow these steps to customize it for your project:

-1. **Rename the Project:**
-   Update the project name and references throughout the repository:
-   - `pyproject.toml`:

-     ```toml
-     [project]
-     name = "your-new-project-name"
-     ```

-   - `.github/workflows/ci.yml`:
-     Replace occurrences of `django-template` with your new project name.

-2. **Update the README:**
-   - Replace the title and description at the top of the README file to match your new project's purpose.
-   - Remove or adjust template-specific sections that no longer apply.

-3. **Check Other References:**
-   - Search the repository for any mentions of `django-template` and replace them with your new project's name.
-   - This includes code comments, configuration files, and documentation.

-4. **Verify CI/CD:**
-   - Ensure that the GitHub Actions workflow (`ci.yml`) aligns with your new project setup.

-5. **Update `.env.example`:**
-   - Customize the `.env.example` file with environment variables specific to your new project.

-6. **Run Pre-commit:**
-   - Run pre-commit hooks to format and lint your changes:

-     ```bash
-     uv run pre-commit run --all-files
-     ```

-### Additional Notes

-- This template is designed to streamline the setup of Django projects with modern tools.
-- If you encounter any issues, refer to the template's documentation or open an issue on the original repository.

 ## Continuous Integration and Deployment (CI/CD)